Nexmo/station/_partials/stitch/guides/simple-conversation/javascript.md

 That is the User ID.
 Take a note of it as this is the unique identifier for the user that has been created.
 We'll refer to this as `YOUR_USER_ID` later.

+> **Note:** If you used a name other than 'jamie' you will need to specify your new name when you generate your JWT later.

 ### 1.4 - Add the User to the Conversation

-Finally, let's add the user to the conversation that we created.
+Now you will add the user to the conversation that we created.
 Remember to replace `YOUR_CONVERSATION_ID` and `YOUR_USER_ID` values:

 ```bash
 $ nexmo member:add YOUR_CONVERSATION_ID action=join channel='{"type":"app"}' user_id=YOUR_USER_ID